OneideLuizSchneider/RiceFramework/README.md

 # RiceFramework

-O RiceFramework tem como Objetivo ajudar aqueles que desenvolvem algo para o MongoDB com o Delphi.
-Foi testado com as versões XE5, XE6, XE7 e Berlin 10.1
-Onde como driver foi usado o TMongoWire.

-Exemplos:
+The RiceFramework aims to help those who develop something for MongoDB with Delphi.
+It has been tested with versions XE5, XE6, XE7 and Berlin 10.1.
+Where as driver was used TMongoWire.

+Examples:

 **Classe TAluno**